 The Waimate plain, north-west of Hāwera on the southern ring plain, was once one of New Zealand’s most densely populated rural areas.
-There were small communities, often centred on the dairy factory or school, at nearly every intersection of the grid of roads in the area.
+There were small communities, often centred on a dairy factory or school, at nearly every intersection of the grid of roads in the area.
 However, Mākākā, Te Kiri, Awatuna, Riverlea, Auroa, Mangawhero, Mātapu, Ōtākeho, Ōeo and Mangatoki all but disappeared in the later 20th century.
 The district’s population fell sharply during this period – the population of Waimate West County dropped from 2,788 in 1951 to 1,944 in 1981.
-An extensive programme of school closures in 2004 and 2005 was a final blow for many townships.
+The closure of many schools in 2004 and 2005 was the final blow for many townships.

 Settlement on the northern edge of the fertile Waimate plain 13 km west of Eltham, with a 2013 population of 303.
 In the early 20th century Kaponga vied with neighbouring Manaia to be the area’s main rural service township, but Manaia won.

 Hollard Gardens is a formerly private garden planted by Bernard Hollard from 1927.
-It is now administered by the Taranaki Regional Council and is open to the public.
+Now administered by the Taranaki Regional Council, it is open to the public.

 Settlement, and site of natural gas field, 19 km south-west of Eltham.
 The 1959 discovery of the Kapuni field of gas and condensate (light, liquid hydrocarbons) began the modern era of the petroleum industry in Taranaki.
 Since then, the area has been one of Taranaki’s centres of the petrochemical industry.
 The natural gas processing station separates gas and condensate and then supplies the gas to the Natural Gas Corporation for distribution.
-Ballance Agri-nutrients, which opened as Petrochem in 1982, manufactures urea fertiliser from natural gas in its nearby plant.
+Ballance Agri-Nutrients, which was set up as Petrochem in 1982, manufactures urea fertiliser from natural gas in its nearby plant.

 Swiss immigrants settled around Kaponga and Kapuni in the late 19th and early 20th centuries, and a number of their descendants still farm in the area.

 Settlement 17 km west of Hāwera on State Highway 45.
 Kaūpokonui (the great headland) was named by Turi, captain of the Aotea voyaging waka (canoe).
-The popular beach camp at the Kaūpokonui River mouth has been populated for hundreds of years and was the site of a moa-hunting settlement around 1300 AD.
+The popular beach camp at the Kaūpokonui River mouth has been populated for hundreds of years and was the site of a moahunting settlement around 1300 CE.

 Kaūpokonui was the site of one of Taranaki’s largest dairy cooperative factories until 1975, when it amalgamated with the T. L. Joll Co-operative to form Kiwi Co-operative Dairies.